cwithac/colorful/README.md

 ```

 ### Notes
-+ Open access two model crud application for the purpose of using Express/EJS.
++ Open access two model crud application for the purpose of using Express/EJS and dynamic data.

 ### Upcoming Features
-+ Update to ES6/7 Mongoose with model restructure
 + Data validation
-+ Content sorting

 ### Resources & Inspiration
 + Dictionary.com